samiuljoy/hardened-iptables/Readme.md

 **I've had no issues with dnscrypt-proxy to work with these rules, make sure to include `iptables -I OUTPUT -p udp --sport 443 -j ACCEPT` in your set of rules.
 I used dnsfilter to route everything through dnscrypt.
 Always have loopback accepted when using dnscrypt**

-***If you're planning to use these rules for access point/hotspot, make sure to make the default policies for INPUT, OUTPUT and FORWARD as accept like so,***
+***If you're planning to use these rules for usb-tether/access-point/hotspot, make sure to make the default policies for INPUT, OUTPUT and FORWARD as accept like so,***

 `iptables -P INPUT -j ACCEPT`
 `iptables -P OUTPUT -j ACCEPT`
 `iptables -P FORWARD -j ACCEPT`

 Also, if your Android OS supports init scripts or if you're using magisk as root manager, you can use `init-rules.sh` script to start the script at boot time.
-I've included sleep 10, which is the time my phone takes to proprerly complete poweron.
-The reason I included a sleep interval is because the rules get overwritten by the time the phone is completely on, at least that happens for me(probably SELinux stuff), If you happen to use magisk, you can put this script with chmod 777 and place it in `/data/adb/service.d/`.
+I've included sleep 10, which is the time my phone takes to proprerly startup.
+The reason I included a sleep interval is because the rules get overwritten by the time the phone is completely on, at least that happens for me(probably SELinux stuff), If you happen to use magisk, you can put this script with `chmod 0700` and place it under `/data/adb/service.d/`.

 The script sleeps for 10 seconds for the phone to properly boot up, then mounts /system partition as read-only, then applies all the rules.